Amusement Park Organisations

 • Britannia Pier.
 This seaside pier at Great Yarmouth boasts a collection of funfair rides.
 Rides include gallopers, giant slide and dodgems.

 • Clacton Pier.
 This Pier offers a good amusement park with indoor and outdoor attractions.
-The Web site provides information on the full range of attractions on offer at the Pier.

 • Clarence Pier.
 A small amusement park at Southsea, near Portsmouth.
 Although it has shrunk in size in recent years, from its days as Fun Acres, it still offers a wide range of rides including Log Flume and Roller Coaster.